Mindinventory/vanilla-place-picker/README.md

                 .with(PickerType.MAP_WITH_AUTO_COMPLETE) // Select Picker type to enable autocompelte, map or both .withLocation(23.057582, 72.534458)
                 .setPickerLanguage(PickerLanguage.HINDI) // Apply language to picker
-                .setTintColor(R.color.colorPrimaryAmber) // Apply Tint color to Back, Clear button of AutoComplete UI /*
-                 * Configuration for AutoComplete UI */
-                .setRegion("IN")
-                .setLanguage("en")
-                .isOpenNow(true) // Returns only those places that are open for business at the time the query is sent.
-                .setAutoCompletePlaceHolder(R.drawable.ic_undraw_search) // To add custom place holder in autocomplete screen ...
+                .setLocationRestriction(LatLng(23.0558088,72.5325067), LatLng(23.0587592,72.5357321)) // Restrict location bounds in map and autocomplete
+                .setCountry("IN") // Only for Autocomplete

                 /*
                  * Configuration for Map UI
                  */
-                .setMapType(MapType.SATELLITE) // Choose map type (Only applicable for map screen) .setMapStyle(R.raw.style_json) // containing the JSON style declaration for night-mode styling .setMapPinDrawable(android.R.drawable.ic_menu_mylocation) // To give custom pin image for map marker ...
+                .setMapType(MapType.SATELLITE) // Choose map type (Only applicable for map screen) .setMapStyle(R.raw.style_json) // Containing the JSON style declaration for night-mode styling .setMapPinDrawable(android.R.drawable.ic_menu_mylocation) // To give custom pin image for map marker ...